5 Small Business Tips For Going Green in 2020

-It's no secret that environmental issues are of concern to most Canadians.
+It's no secret that environmental issues are important to Canadians.
 In fact, 50% of Canadians say they will not consider a political party unless the party has a commitment to fighting climate change.
-78% of Canadians identify as environmental moderates.
-It's clear that the environment is at the forefront of the majority of Canadian's minds.
+But as a small business, and especially in the age of the Coronavirus pandemic, what can you do as a small business to help our planet be (and stay) healthy?

 Here are 5 eco-friendly tips that any small business can follow to reduce their environmental footprint.